cotsom/CloudExec/README.md

 This mod is designed to discover etcd.
 It will scan and highlight all found **v2** and **v3** etcd api.
 If the api is not closed behind authentication, the tool will highlight this.
 Also `--keycount` flag will calculate count avaible keys in storage.

 # Redis
 This mod is designed to discover redis.
 It will scan and highlight all found redis ports.
 If auth is not required -  the tool will highlight this.
 Also `--keycount` flag will calculate count avaible keys in storage.
+Also can brute passwords `-p` flag.

 # Install
 Go 1.23+